top of page

 Publishing: The Age of Unpredictability

-I used to be better at these interactions.
 I would explain that the publishing industry changes quickly, and the path I took to becoming an author wouldn’t be repeatable today.
-Then I would point the developing writer (I hate the term “aspiring.”
-If you write, you’re a writer.) to some resources I consider valuable and suggest a couple of strategies.
-I might gently suggest that they don’t quit their job anytime soon, but I would usually try to emphasize that the world will always need stories, and the more voices, the better.
+Then I would point them to some resources I consider valuable and suggest a couple of strategies.
+I might gently advise that they don’t leave their regular job anytime soon, but I would try to emphasize that the world will always need stories, and the more voices, the better.
+Above all, I always tried to encourage.
+Because when you are a person who wants to write a book, the entire universe and your own brain have already conspired to make that as difficult as possible.

 ree

-As you probably already know, the last five years has been a tough time in the publishing industry.
+As you probably already know, the last five years have been particularly tough in the publishing industry.
 I'm not just talking about me, specifically–nearly everyone is struggling.
-Publishing has never been exactly what you'd call "predictable," but it used to have a little consistency.
+Publishing has never been exactly what you'd call "predictable," of course, but it used to have a little consistency.

-In the past, if you broke into the industry with, say, a mystery novel, you would probably keep writing more mystery novels, either in a series or standalone.
-The royalties from the first book would help pay your expenses to write the second book, and the royalties from the first two books would enable you to write the third, and so on.
-To grow your audience, you'd attend mystery conventions, interact with mystery fans, make friends with other mystery authors and editors.
-Now and then, you might have a dud – a book that just doesn't find its audience, or isn't up to your usual standards for whatever reason.
+I'm not suggesting this was an easy career, or even a stable one – now and then, you might have a book that just didn't find its audience, or wasn't up to your usual standards for whatever reason, and that one failed.
 If that happened, you put your head down and tried to make the next book better.
 If you had a long string of duds, and didn't figure out a way to course-correct, you might make a serious pivot (moving to a new genre for good, for example, or starting over with a new pen name) or choose a different career.

 In this model, writers would typically stay in one lane.
 The idea was that every writer had a "brand" or persona for their writing, and you shouldn't dilute your brand by bouncing around too much.
 You might occasionally dip a toe into another genre (John Sandford has written a YA novel, believe it or not), but for the most part you would stick to what you're good at/ known for.

-This model had many flaws– the elaborate gatekeeping system meant the first step of breaking into publishing was statistically almost impossible, for example, and many writers got restless doing the same thing, yet couldn't find success in other genres.
-But that small amount of consistency made it at least possible for many writers to have relatively stable careers.
+Don't get me wrong, this model had many flaws– the elaborate gatekeeping system meant that first step of getting a book published was statistically almost impossible.
+Many writers got restless doing the same thing, yet couldn't find success in other genres (There's a reason why I never wrote a sequel to The Big Keep).
+But that small amount of consistency made it at least possible for many writers, myself included, to have relatively stable careers.

 A stable career, even one with some unpredictability built in, meant you could also have plans.
 Can I accept this invitation to my friend’s wedding?
 Can I fix the broken air-conditioning in my car?
 Will I be able to get my child the orthodontia she needs?
 Can I save enough money to pay for a crown before my back molar rots off?
 Back then, it was much easier to make these decisions, because you could at least guesstimate how much money you might make in the near future.

+It's a tough way to live.
 No one tells you this when you’re querying that first novel, but people who make royalties can’t usually go on disability, or even declare bankruptcy.
 (Ask me how I know.)
+If you compare my book royalties from 2024 to my royalties from, say, 2022, it's less than half.
+That's not because I was downsized or fired or worked fewer hours.
+It's because my industry fell out from under me.

-To support yourself as a writer in the Age of Unpredictability, I’m seeing most of my once-established peers take an approach I’m calling Everything Everywhere All at Once.
+So, how do you support yourself as a writer in the Age of Unpredictability?
+Personally, I'm very relieved and grateful to have finally found a tolerable "day job," even though it's only part-time.
+But, like many of my once-established peers, I've also had to take an approach I’m calling Everything Everywhere All at Once.
 Instead of focusing hard on one book at a time, we’re juggling different projects and pitches in multiple genres—hell, in multiple formats (hello, comics!).
-We’re looking for freelance work, but so is every other writer, so the competition is insane and demoralizing.
+We’re spreading ourselves thin across Patreon, Substack, Ko-Fi and Kickstarter, trying to drum up work.
+We're all looking for freelance writing gigs, but so is every other writer, so the competition is insane and demoralizing...especially because there's just one industry that's hiring a lot of freelance writers at the moment.

 I have never known such existential dread as when I realized that one of the only available jobs for writers these days is training AI to replace us.

 This is uncertainty is, by the way, particularly excruciating on a day-to-day basis, when you try to decide how to spend your time.
-If you account for emails, meals, childcare, and personal hygiene, on a regular school day I have between 4-5 hours of serious work time.
-In 2019, I would divide that time between promoting a book that was coming out (using about three different social media platforms) and working on the next book.
-At certain times of year I might need to coordinate travel to conventions, but that was about it.
+If you account for emails, meals, childcare, and personal hygiene, on a regular weekday I have between 4-5 hours of serious writing time.
+In 2019, I would spend maybe 30 minutes of that time promoting a book that was coming out (using about three different social media platforms, not 10) and the rest of the time I was writing the next book.
+At certain times of year I might need to do some editing or coordinate travel to conventions, but that was about it.

 Now, every single day I have to decide which of five potential projects is the most likely to make me money the soonest.
 Of course, the comics industry and the fiction industry run at different speeds, with different trends and players, so maybe I try to work on TWO projects.
 If I haven’t worked on either of them for a bit, I have to read through a bunch of old stuff to remember what I’m doing.